top of page

 You’ll receive everything above, plus • Name listed in the film credits under Community Contributors • Ongoing access to Director’s Notes (supporter-only Substack) • The Plume reusable water bottle • Signed photo print from the documentary • Invitation to a private online Q&A / livestream with the filmmaker and guests

-LEGACY PARTNERS: $2,500-$4,999
+LEGACY PARTNERS: $2,500 to $4,999

 Become a major partner in completing and sharing this film.